gatsbyjs/gatsby/docs/docs/creating-a-transformer-plugin.md

 ## How do you create a transformer plugin?

-Just like a source plugin, a transformer plugin is a normal NPM package.
+Just like a source plugin, a transformer plugin is a normal npm package.
 It has a `package.json` file with optional dependencies as well as a `gatsby-node.js` file where you implement Gatsby's Node.js APIs.

 `gatsby-transformer-yaml` is transformer plugin that looks for new nodes with a media type of text/YAML (e.g. a `.yaml` file) and creates new YAML child node(s) by parsing the YAML source into JavaScript objects.